 - In rare instances, permanent nerve damage may result in the area where the catheter was inserted.

-Every woman is different.
-So is every labor and delivery and every epidural.
+Every woman is different as is every labor and delivery and every epidural.
 There is a reason women who have previously had a baby will laugh at first-time moms attempting to put together an elaborate birth plan.

-Not only can things change course minute-by-minute, the level of pain, ease with which an epidural is administered, and the effectiveness of that epidural can change things as well.
+Not only can things change course minute-by-minute, but the level of pain, ease of which an epidural is administered, and the effectiveness of that epidural can also change things.